Skip to main content

 Key takeaway

-Dictionary attacks succeed because people reuse predictable passwords, and any list of common passwords can be hashed offline and compared against a stolen hash database in seconds.
-Raw MD5 and SHA hashes offer no resistance because modern GPUs can test billions of candidates per second.
-Salting each password with a unique random value defeats precomputed rainbow tables, and purpose-built slow hashing functions like bcrypt and Argon2 force attackers to spend real time on every single candidate, making large-scale cracking economically impractical.
+Dictionary attacks succeed because people reuse predictable passwords, and any list of common ones can be hashed offline and compared against a stolen hash database in seconds.
+Raw MD5 and SHA hashes offer no resistance, since modern GPUs test billions of candidates per second.
+Salting each password with a unique random value defeats precomputed rainbow tables, and slow functions like bcrypt and Argon2 force an attacker to spend real time on every candidate, making large-scale cracking uneconomic.

 Related reading